jhynes94/happy-dsp/README.md

 # Happy DSP

+## Mission
 This is a Digital Signal Processing tool built while working at Xcerra (now Cohu).
 It is able to read a saved digital signal from a csv and preform processing on it.
 Such as FFT, harmonics, SNR, DC, THD, THD+N, SNR, and ENOB.
+This was built with Electron, and vanilla javascript.

 ![Alt text](data/exampleImage.PNG?raw=true "Title")